Palovarotene Dosage

 - Chronic treatment (daily dose) should stop when initiating flare-up treatment and restart after completing flare-up treatment.

-- If, during the flare-up treatment, there is a marked worsening of the original flare-up site or the emergence of a new flare-up at a different location, the 12-week flare-up dosing should be restarted (with the Week 1 to 4 dose in patients younger than 14 years and at 20 mg daily in patients 14 years and older).
+- If, during the flare-up treatment, there is a marked worsening of the original flare-up site or another flare-up at a new location, the 12-week flare-up dosing should be restarted (with the Week 1 to 4 dose in patients younger than 14 years and at 20 mg daily in patients 14 years and older).

 Use: For the reduction in volume of new heterotopic ossification in patients with FOP